The Sopore Massacre

 Exactly after 17 years, I met some BSF personnel accidently, in Mewat district of Haryana some 45 kms away from millennium city of Gurgaon, who turned out to be a part of that killing squad in Sopore way back in 1993.

-After listening that I am from Kashmir's Baramulla district, now the old men (retired BSF personnel) in their 80's, started cursing Kashmir, Baramulla and Sopore.
+After listening that I am from Kashmir's Baramulla district, now the old men (retired BSF personnel), started cursing Kashmir, Baramulla and Sopore.
 I felt some interest in them as I was in a mood to listen from them about their time in Kashmir.
 They then started talking with each other as how on that fateful day we fired indiscriminately on the civilians, burnt everything that came in our way.

 I inquired about the day of which they are talking?
 They told it was January 6, 1993.
 Place was Sopore.
 While listening to their horror stories and ghastly tales, it sent shivers down my spine.
 They were just recalling the history of Kashmir in front of a Kashmiri just in a sarcastic tone.
 There was gloom all over in front of my eyes.
 Their speech became a live picture.